Prairie Butterflies

 Habitat

 The Dakota skipper is found in native tallgrass prairies and dry, upland mixed-grass prairies.
 Similarly, the Ottoe skipper prefers sand prairies and mixed-grass prairies with bluestem and other medium-height grasses.
-The Poweshiek skipperling is found in native tallgrass prairie but needs both wet and dry habitats at different life stages.
+The Poweshiek skipperling is also found in native tallgrass prairie, but needs both wet and dry habitats at different life stages.
 As caterpillars, Poweshiek skipperlings feed on plants found in the wetter areas, whereas the adults rely on plants like black-eyed Susan that grow in drier areas.

 Range